WASdev/gitbook.voice.gateway.for.watson/selfservice-docker.md

  1. Pull the latest Docker images of the SIP Orchestrator (`voice-gateway-so`) and Media Relay (`voice-gateway-mr`):

     ```
-  docker pull ibmcom/voice-gateway-so:beta
+  docker pull ibmcom/voice-gateway-so:beta.latest

-  docker pull ibmcom/voice-gateway-mr:beta
+  docker pull ibmcom/voice-gateway-mr:beta.latest

     ```

- 1. Go to the [sample.voice.gateway.for.watson Github repository](https://github.com/WASdev/sample.voice.gateway.for.watson) and clone the **quickstart/docker-compose.yml** file to your local machine.
+ 1. Go to the [sample.voice.gateway.for.watson Github repository](https://github.com/WASdev/sample.voice.gateway.for.watson) and clone the repository.
+Once cloned navigate to the repositories **docker** directory where you will find a docker-compose.yml file.

-  This sample **docker-compose.yml** file is configured to point to the beta images.
-  **???
-Minimum config for beta?**
+  This sample **docker-compose.yml** file is configured to point to the latest beta images of the voice gateway.
+You will need to modify the compose file to add all of your Watson service credentials which were allocated above for Speech To Text, Text To Speech and the Watson Conversation service.
+Each related Docker environment variable will be blank in the compose file.
+No other configuration is required to get a basic voice gateway running.

- 1. In the same directory where you cloned the **docker-compose.yml** file, create a .env file and set the `EXTERNAL_IP` to localhost as follows: **???
-Can we better explain which parts the commands below do?**
+ 1. In the docker directory where you cloned the **docker-compose.yml** file, create a .env file and set the `EXTERNAL_IP` to localhost as follows.
+These commands assume you are using **vi** for editing but any editor will do:

    ```
  touch .env
  vi .env
    ```
-    At the top of the .env file, add this line: `EXTERNAL_IP=127.0.0.1`
+    At the top of the .env file, add this line: `EXTERNAL_IP=<IP address of Docker Engine>`

     **Docker Machine only**: Because the voice gateway will be running in a virtual machine, you'll need to determine the IP address of the VM and set it in the .env file.
-Rather than setting EXTERNAL_IP to 127.0.0.1, set it to the IP returned from the `docker-machine ip` command.
+Set it to the IP returned from the `docker-machine ip` command.

- 1. Create and start up the containers by running the `docker-compose` command:
+ 1. Create and start up the containers by running this command:

     ```
  docker-compose up